njagwani/Docker-Jenkins-DevOps/README.md

 ![](/Images/Image24.PNG)

-We are not configuring a job or a task but the concept in Jenkins is a job.
+I am not configuring a job or a task but the concept in Jenkins is a job.

 Navigate to Build Environment Tab and select "Execute Shell" under Build